-Wanchese does not have much for tourists.
+Wanchese does not have much for tourists except for two very popular eateries.
 It’s really the only area of the Outer Banks that does not revolve around tourism.
 This is a small village where people live and work, in the fishing and boat-building industries mainly.
 But it’s a nice place to take a slow drive and see what an old-fashioned island community is like.
-Check out the Wanchese Seafood Industrial Park to see the thriving boat-building and boat service industry operations; walk the docks at the marinas and look at the boats, many of which were locally built; buy some fresh seafood at a seafood market; then have lunch at Thicket Lump Marina or dinner at Queen Anne’s Revenge.
-Charter fishing trips are available out of two marinas in Wanchese, so that might be another reason to come back.
+Check out the Wanchese Seafood Industrial Park to see the thriving boat-building and boat service industry operations; walk the docks at the marinas and look at the boats, many of which were locally built; buy some fresh seafood at seafood markets; then have lunch at Great Gut or dinner at Fisherman's Wharf.
+Charter fishing trips are available out of several marinas in Wanchese, so that might be another reason to come back.

 You cannot appreciate Roanoke Island and its attractions unless you know some of the island’s history.
 Long before Jamestown and Plymouth were settled, Roanoke Island played host to the first English-speaking colonists in the New World.
 Sponsored by Sir Walter Raleigh, English colonists made two attempts to settle on Roanoke Island and claim the land for Queen Elizabeth, but the colonies failed.
 Even so, the first English-speaking child born in the New World, Virginia Dare, began life on Roanoke Island.